 News items are produced on a daily basis showing current topics and new data releases through short informative texts and visualisations published on the Eurostat website.

 Eurostat’s media support service is dedicated to professional journalists and provides data extractions and explanations of Eurostat’s statistics.
 The very best is done to answer media requests as quickly as possible in order for journalists to meet their deadlines.
 Journalists can contact the media support team for information on news releases and to obtain Eurostat statistical data by phone (+352) 4301 33408 or by e-mail email@example.com.

 Eurostat institutional support

-- There are two types of online data codes: main tables have 8-character codes — the first character of which is the letter ‘t’ — for example, tps00001 or t2020_10, while datasets have codes that use an underscore ‘_’ within the syntax of the code, for example nama_10_a10 or demo_pjan.
+- There are two types of online data codes: Tables by themes have 8-character codes — the first character of which is the letter ‘t’ — for example, tps00001 or t2020_10, while datasets have codes that use an underscore ‘_’ within the syntax of the code, for example nama_10_a10 or demo_pjan.